gourryinverse/silk_normalization/README.md

 # Settings

-You will need to create the 'settings.json' file with the following json Make sure to apply your token and baseurl to settings.fetcher
+You will need to modify the default 'settings.json' file to add your base\_url and secret token.
+To avoid github issues, prefer to use the --settings argument with --settings=mysettings.json because this file is gitignored.

+Make sure to apply your token and baseurl to settings.fetcher

 To reset the database, change settings.database.reset or use the --reset flag

+Settings information

 {
     "pipeline" : {